grownseed/haibu-ishiki/README.md

 }
 ```

-Copy `config.sample.js` to `config.js` and modify if you want your own settings.
+Copy `config.sample.js` to `config.js` and modify it if you want your own settings.

 * `host` is the host Ishiki and its API will run on
 * `port` is the port Ishiki and its API will run on